What is a Fund Administrator?

 What Does a Fund Administrator Do?

-- Net Asset Value (NAV) calculation on a daily, weekly, and monthly basis
+- Net Asset Value (NAV) calculation

 - Financial reporting